 Practice Management and Improvement

-All 3rd year residents can choose to spend a dedicated half-day each week in our Program for Clinical Research in Dermatology (PCRiD); this is a unique opportunity for residents to serve as sub-investigators on sponsored and departmental clinical research trials, learning how to use various clinical research tools (PASI, EASI, PGA, etc) and learning how to consent, screen, and evaluate research participants.
+All 3rd year residents spend dedicated time in our Program for Clinical Research in Dermatology (PCRiD); this is a unique opportunity for residents to serve as sub-investigators on sponsored and departmental clinical research trials, learning how to use various clinical research tools (PASI, EASI, PGA, etc) and learning how to consent, screen, and evaluate research participants.

 For residents with strong research and academic interest, our T32-funded Training Program in Cell and Molecular Dermatology allows residents to pursue intensive research training.
 Residents spend the first two years (PGY-2 and PGY-3) pursuing clinical training in dermatology.
 In the PGY-4 year, residents spend ¼ of their time in the clinic and ¾ of their time in the lab.
 These residents graduate after 3 years and spend a final year as a research fellow with appointment as a clinical instructor in the department, having one clinic each week and spending the remainder of their time doing research.